- Documentation

 provides anonymous (i.e. public) access to system procedures and some

 built-in apps.
-This role is required for the login app to function
+This role is required for the start and login apps to

 Security Notice